×

 In descending order

-Chianti has cult status, so to speak.
+Chianti Classico DOCG has its own cult status, so to speak.
 Since time immemorial, the hilly landscape with the magnificent cities of Florence and Siena has triggered collective wanderlust and longing.
-Images echo of rolling hills, soft light and cities steeped in history, rich in art, culture and science.
-Florence and Siena resonate with Da Vinci, Michelangelo, Galileo and Dante Aligheri, the Medici family and countless other greats of world history.
+Yes, the mention of the name Chianti immediately conjures up images in one's mind of rolling hills, soft light and cities steeped in history.
+Rich in art, culture and science, the region around Florence and Siena sounds like Da Vinci, Michelangelo, Galileo and Dante Aligheri, the Medici family and countless other greats of world history.

-But Chianti is also a world-famous wine.
-Chianti belongs to Italy like chocolate belongs to Switzerland.
+But now to the wine.
+Chianti doesn't really need to be introduced to anyone anymore.
+It belongs to Italy like chocolate belongs to Switzerland.
 Basta.
-With its round, bulbous straw bottle, the Fiasco, the Tuscan wine became the epitome of Italianità around the globe.
-Unfortunately, this has not necessarily been good for its quality.
-Because its popularity has contributed to the fact that the cultivation areas were constantly expanded.
-As a result, many wines ended up in large mass bottlings and the radiance diminished.
-This in turn led to the original Chianti region insisting on its own label.
-Thus, two Chianti labels were created - perhaps somewhat confusing for newcomers: Chianti Classico DOCG from the heartland between Siena and Florence and Chianti DOCG from the surrounding area.
-It is mandatory that these carry the region designation and are divided into the following areas: Chianti Colli Aretini, Chianti Colli Fiorentini, Chianti Colline Pisane, Chianti Colli Senesi, Chianti Montalbano, Chianti Montespertoli and Chianti Rufina.
-The Sangiovese grape, the most important grape variety in Tuscany, plays the leading role in all Chianti wines.
-Its share is between 80% and 100%.
+With its round, bulbous straw bottle, the Fiasco, the Tuscan red wine has become the epitome of Italianità around the globe.
+Unfortunately, this has not necessarily benefited its quality.
+Because its popularity has contributed to the fact that the cultivation areas were constantly extended.
+As a result, many wines ended up in large mass bottlings and the radiance diminished over time.
+Which in turn led to the original Chianti area insisting on its own label.